30 Signs Your Cat May Love You After All

 In case you’re curious where to begin, here’s a list of the 30 most common signs your cat loves you.
 Keep in mind they’re different for every cat, every situation and every personality.
 But knowing at least a few of these may help you decipher the various ways your cat is communicating with you.

-And if none of these resonate, here are 30 signs your cat actually does hate you.
+And if none of these resonate, then maybe your cat actually does hate you.

 The Intense Stare Down